 It’s as though Crete can’t make up its mind.
 Does it want to be a sandy haven for beach dwellers or a labyrinth of vestiges for history buffs?
 Rocky bluffs and secluded coves make for a dramatic and picturesque coastline, while the cities showcase a history stretching back thousands of years.
-There are also countless fun opportunities for kids, with water parks, aquariums and other family-friendly options, and the summers here last longer than anywhere else in Greece, due to the island’s southern location.
+There are also countless fun opportunities for kids, with water parks, aquariums, and other family-friendly options.
+Plus, the summers here last longer than anywhere else in Greece, due to the island’s southern location.

 It’s also the largest in the 6,000-strong archipelago, which raises a philosophical question of which the Ancient Greeks would be proud: when is an island no longer an island?
 Is Australia an island?
 We’ll leave you to ponder that.
 Being so vast, it might be difficult to choose where to base your holiday.
-The island (yes, we’re going with that) has all manner of quaint villages, beach resorts and impressive cosmopolitan cities.
-Luckily, the Plum Guide is here to help, so here is our stance on where to stay in Crete.
+The island (yes, we’re going with that) has all manner of quaint villages, beach resorts, and impressive cosmopolitan cities, and here at Plum Guide we've undertaken extensive research into all of them to come up with the ultimate guide for you (you're welcome).
+So, here is our stance on where to stay in Crete.

 Old-world Greek cities

-If you’re a little younger (or at least feel that way), you might enjoy the youthful ambiance of Malia.
-Head out for a night on the town and knock back ouzo and other spirits at the bars, which line the backs of the beaches.
-Go dancing until the early hours in one of the discos and drink enough to forget about all the culture and history you learned about in the previous days.
+If you’re a little younger (or at least feel that way), you might enjoy the youthful ambience of Malia.
+Head out for a night on the town and knock back ouzo (other spirits are available) at the bars lining the backs of the beaches.
+Go dancing until the early hours in one of the discos, and drink enough to forget about all the culture and history you learned about in the previous days.
 After all, aren’t the Ancient Greeks known for their own rowdy indulgence?

 A white boat sailing across clear blue water in Lasithi, Crete, Greece